Beyond Words: A Quiet Couple's Guide to Vows

 Part 1: Finding Your Words (Without the Pressure)

-Before you can worry about speaking, you need to have the words themselves.
-Let's start with the biggest worry: that you have to write your own vows from scratch.
-You absolutely do not.
+Before you can think about speaking your vows, you need the words themselves.
+So let’s start with one of the biggest worries couples often carry: the belief that they have to write everything from scratch.

 Let’s be honest about the part of the ceremony that can cause the most quiet anxiety: the vows.